whistlegraph/2022.aesthetic.computer/README.txt

   - [] Draw a line in webXR.
   - [] Optimize 3d line geometry / make a polyline function.
  + Done
+  - [x] Clean up the whole code and optimize the API for readability.
+  - [x] Make a good wasd / mouse fps camera.
+    - [x] Refactor existing controls to look nicer.
+    - [x] And basic touch-only controls.
+    - [x] Also add keyboard-only controls.
   - [x] Add an X on the ground... and maybe a horizon?
   - [x] Add triangle clipping.
   - [x] Add line clipping.